 A few examples of media companies that have successfully leveraged big data to enhance the consumer experience are:

 Spotify, the popular music streaming service, uses a Hadoop big data analytics platform to gather massive amounts of data from over 60 million active users worldwide.
-Spotify then uses that analyzed data from user profiles, playlists, and other historical data to make informed, personal and relevant recommendations to individual users of other music they might enjoy listening to.
+Spotify then uses that analyzed data from user profiles, playlists, and other historical data to make informed, personal, and relevant recommendations to individual users of other music they might enjoy listening to.

 Spotify also uses big data and predictive analytics to add fun to the consumer experience.
 One case in point is the Grammy Awards, where Spotify uses streaming data to predict award winners each year.
 Based on the results from the 2013, 2014, and 2015 Grammy Awards, Spotify’s predictions came true a large percentage of the time.

-Offering “exclusive access to music, movies, TV shows and Kindle books,” Amazon Prime is all about providing a great customer experience.
-Utilizing the same advanced analytics tools that made Amazon.com the one-stop-shopping behemoth that it is today, Amazon “Prime Music” and “Prime Instant Video” streaming services leverage big data to give consumers a myriad of personalized entertainment choices on a multitude of devices, instantly, anywhere and at anytime—no drones needed.
+Offering “exclusive access to music, movies, TV shows, and Kindle books,” Amazon Prime is all about providing a great customer experience.
+Utilizing the same advanced analytics tools that made Amazon.com the one-stop-shopping behemoth that it is today, Amazon “Prime Music” and “Prime Instant Video” streaming services leverage big data to give consumers a myriad of personalized entertainment choices on a multitude of devices, instantly, anywhere and at any time —no drones needed.

 When it comes to media companies that have successfully leveraged big data to drive revenues and optimize the consumer experience, Netflix is the proverbial poster child.
 As a leading provider of on-demand Internet streaming media with over 40 million users, Netflix gathers massive volumes of consumer behavior data each and every day.
 By knowing what content its viewers are searching for, along with how they are consuming and rating that content—not to mention when and where they are watching and on what devices—Netflix can better select available content for its viewers.
 It can also use big data insights to create unique original content, such as the hit series “House of Cards”.
 Leveraging big data gives Netflix a major competitive advantage, as the company gives customers, not just what they want, but when and how they want it, which is what an optimal consumer experience is all about.

 A Big Data strategy is necessary to stay competitive in the media industry.
 In fact, many media companies that are flourishing today would not even exist if it weren’t for big data analytics technologies.
-As customer expectations continue to rise, those companies committed to using big data analytics tools to up the consumer experience will continue to thrive while those that do not won’t survive.
+As customer expectations continue to rise, those companies committed to using big data analytics tools to up the consumer experience will continue to thrive while those that do won’t survive.

 Interested in learning more about big data applications in the media and entertainment industry?
 Check out our media industry solutions page.